 He thought for a moment and then looked Benedict in the eyes.
 Benedict met his gaze and, for a brief moment, John’s eyes turned completely black.
 Benedict was angry and hurt, but in that moment, he became scared.

 “I thought your actions were so horrific, that you had actually seen the Darkness.
 The real Darkness.
-Not the, the watered down version we experience every night.
+Not the watered-down version we experience every night.
 The real Darkness.
 He has a name.
 But you didn’t.
 At least not in a conscious way.
 But those kids – I mean, that was so horrific that maybe you saw it in the past or in a dream.
 Maybe you were just too stupid to notice.
 Anyway, I must apologize, but I have to check.”

 “Let me out.”
 Benedict fancied himself the smartest man in any room.
 He’d been called evil, a monster, a villain, but never stupid.